Rayan-Yazdani/at2024/README.md

 To install and run the project, follow the steps below:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/Rayan-Yazdani/at2024.git`
-   Then, navigate to the project folder: `cd your-repository`
+   Then, navigate to the project folder: `cd at2024`

 2. Create a virtual environment: `python -m venv venv`
    Activate the virtual environment: `source venv/bin/activate`